nehirarpat/Lab3/Lab3.md

 A violin plot helps visualize the distribution, density, and variability of data.
-It can indicate skewness and show how data points are spread
+It can indicate skewness and show how data points are spread out across the range.
+You cannot see exact data points, outliers/patterns, or sample size.
+We can see that both RSE plots are left tailed with the male plot having two modalities.
+For SWL plot, we can see that the distribution for males and females are pretty similar.